PSY6983-2021/picard_project/README.md

 * Désirée
 * François

-The html files for the interactive plots can found in [Marie-Eve Picard's github repository](https://github.com/me-pic/BH2021_InteractiveViz).
-<br>For any question and comments about the project, please contact me at marie-eve.picard.2@umontreal.ca.
+For any question and comments about the project, please contact me at marie-eve.picard.2@umontreal.ca.

 ## References